UqFintech/ALGOJAM-2025-PUBLIC/README.md

 2. **Stay Updated:**
    Mark your calendar for the data release on **4th of April, 6PM AEST**.
 3. **Explore Additional Resources:**
-   Check the [ALGOJAM-2025-PUBLIC](ALGOJAM-2025-PUBLIC/) folder for further documentation and details.
+   Check the [Competition Documents](competition_documents/) folder for further documentation and details.

 ---